Sam98989/MobiDiary-privacy-policy-/README.md

 ​

 Contact Us
-If you have any questions about this Privacy Policy, You can contact us:
+If you have any questions about this Privacy Policy, you can contact us:

 By email: semiraomer908@gmail.com